 The Maiman Student Paper Competition honors Theodore Maiman for his amazing invention, the first working laser, and his other outstanding contributions to optics and photonics, and recognizes the innovation, research excellence and presentation skills in the areas of laser technology and electro-optics of a student.

-The award is endowed by a grant from HRL Laboratories, LLC, IEEE Photonics Society (formerly LEOS) and APS Division of Laser Science and is administered by the OSA Foundation.
-Papers submitted to CLEO: 2016 during the regular “call for papers” are eligible for entry.
-Students must opt-in to the competition during the submissions process.
+The award is endowed by a grant from HRL Laboratories, LLC, IEEE Photonics Society and APS Division of Laser Science and is administered by the OSA Foundation.
+Papers submitted to CLEO: 2021 during the regular “call for papers” are eligible for entry.

 The finalists will present their papers to a panel of judges in a private session during CLEO.
 The top prize winner receives $3,000 USD, two honorable mention recipients each receive a certificate.
 The results will be announced on-site during the Plenary Session.